Affidavit of Identity by Credible Witness

 Certificate language might include [signer name], proved to me by satisfactory evidence of identification, in the form of an oath/affirmation/affidavit, made by [credible witness name].

-Identification by a credible witness should only be used rarely, when necessary, not as a casual convenience, if the person needing notarization cannot provide a physical form of identification such as a driver’s license, ID card, military ID or passport and is not personally known by the notary.
+Identification by a credible witness affidavit should only be used rarely, when necessary, not as a casual convenience, if the person needing notarization cannot provide a physical form of identification such as a driver’s license, ID card, military ID or passport and is not personally known by the notary.
+Some states do not allow the use of a credible witness by verbal oath or affirmation or written affidavit.

 If the person’s ID card has been lost, stolen or destroyed, or has expired, the person should seek to obtain a replacement ID card.
 If there is an emergency, urgent need or deadline to notarize a document before a replacement ID card can be obtained, a credible witness may be used, or the person should go to a notary who knows them personally.